 The popfit

 object contains the fitted random forest model.
-We can see the items within the object:
+We can see

 names(popfit)